-The purpose of repair is to improve the function and performance of the structure, restore and increase the strength and stiffness, improve appearance of the concrete surface, provide water tightness, prevent access of corrosive materials of reinforcement, and improve the durability performance of the structure [1,2].
+The purpose of repair is to improve the function and performance of the structure, restore and increase the strength and stiffness, improve appearance of the concrete surface, provide water tightness, prevent access of corrosive materials to the reinforcement, and improve the durability performance of the structure [1,2].

-Reinforced concrete beams can be deficient in shear capacity due to a variety of factors.
+Reinforced concrete beams can be deficient in their shear capacity due to a variety of factors.
 They require immediate repair to prevent further degradation and to restore their structural integrity.

 The proper repair of deteriorated concrete structures depends on the precise diagnosis and evaluation of the cause of deterioration.
-Consequently, the first step in a successful repair program is to carryout a systematic field investigation to diagnose and evaluate the cause and factors contributing to the deterioration.
-Based on the conclusion of the careful evaluation of causes, extent, and consequences of deterioration, the repair techniques, repair procedures, and repair materials can be selected [1,3].
-Epoxy adhesives have been used extensively in the repair and rehabilitation of reinforced concrete structures damaged by several causes.
-In this work, investigation is carried out to study the behavior of repaired (by epoxy injection) beams failed in shear.
+Consequently, the first step in a successful repair program is to carry out a systematic field investigation to diagnose and evaluate the cause and factors contributing to the deterioration.
+Based on the conclusion of the careful evaluation of the causes, extent, and consequences of deterioration, the repair techniques and repair materials can be selected [1,3].
+Epoxy adhesives have been used extensively in the repair and rehabilitation of damaged reinforced concrete structures.
+This investigation is carried out to study the behavior of repaired (by epoxy injection) beams that failed in shear.